bitranox/lib_platform/README.rst

 supports python 2.7 - python 3.7, pypy and possibly other dialects.

-this is also a working example for travis.yml :
+this is also a working example for travis.yml for multi-platform testing :

 - install WINE
 - install python 2.7 on wine 32 Bit